-Narrative reviews provide a non-exhaustive synthesis of primary research done in a field, identify gaps, and suggest areas of future research.
-ARCR narrative reviews use a systematic approach to searching the literature but are not systematic reviews, as narrative reviews provide an overview of a topic instead of answering a specific clinical question.
-Authors should review these instructions prior to beginning their literature searches to ensure they follow ARCR search strategy guidelines.
+Narrative reviews provide a nonexhaustive synthesis of primary research done in a field, identify gaps, and suggest areas of future research.
+ARCR narrative reviews use a systematic approach to searching the literature but are not systematic reviews, as narrative reviews provide an unbiased overview of a topic instead of answering a specific clinical question.
+Authors should review all instructions prior to beginning their literature searches to ensure they follow ARCR search strategy guidelines.
+Literature searches for narrative reviews must be transparent and reproducible.

 Authors are required to submit a completed ARCR checklist for narrative reviews when submitting their manuscripts.
 All items are mandatory unless otherwise indicated in the checklist.
-Authors are encouraged to download the ARCR Word template for narrative reviews to assist with preparing their manuscripts.
+Authors are encouraged to download the ARCR Word template for narrative reviews to assist with manuscript preparation.